csarnataro/programmer_excuses_flutter/README.md

     E.g. `español.txt` (special character are supported)
   * add a new line in file `assets/translations/available_languages.txt` with the language you want to add (lowercase)
-* if you are not a developer
+* If you are not a developer
   * create a new 'Issue' clicking at: https://github.com/csarnataro/programmer_excuses_flutter/issues/new
   * specify the language in the title